armw4/react-router-example-es5/README.md

 #### 3. You have the right to JSX

 Now babel will compile your code to vanilla JS for you all within the context of the browser.
 No server step is necessary here.
 Why would you want to do this?
-If you're not familiar with node and don't have the will or time to set it up, you'll want to bypass `npm`, etc. and get something cooked up really fast (i.e. Julia G).
+If you're not familiar with node and don't have the desire or time to set it up, you'll want to bypass `npm`, etc. and get something cooked up really fast.

 The server in this repository still leverages node to serve the index page, but this was purely optional.
 You could open `public/index.html` directly in your browser and the code should still work.